AsimovBio/heimdall-oss/README.md

 It rejects any request which does not have the expected IAP headers, and performs the work of verifying that those headers are signed by Google.

+For some background on using this tool with Ambassador and IAP, check out our [blog post](https://www.asimov.io/blog/2018/8/3/vpn-less-authentication-with-google-iap-k8s-and-ambassador).

 ## Dependencies

 * Java 10